-In FY2021, net cash from operating activities amounted to €2.96 million compared to a negative €0.59 million in the prior year, on account of an increase in operational activities particularly from the real estate and property rentals division.
-Furthermore, the Group's cash flows benefitted from lower outflows related to investing activities (€6.73 million compared to €20.65 million in FY2020) albeit AX Group only raised €7.64 million in relation to its financing activities compared to €19.50 million in the prior year.
-Overall, the Group's cash position improved from negative €0.17 million as at the end of FY2020 to a positive balance of €3.71 million as at 31 October 2021.
+In FY2021, net cash from operating activities amounted to \le 2.96 million compared to a negative \le 0.59 million in the prior year, on account of an increase in operational activities particularly from the real estate and property rentals division.
+Furthermore, the Group's cash flows benefitted from lower outflows related to investing activities (\le 6.73 million compared to \le 20.65 million in FY2020) albeit AX Group only raised \in 7.64 million in relation to its financing activities compared to \in 19.50 million in the prior year.
+Overall, the Group's cash position improved from negative \in 0.17 million as at the end of FY2020 to a positive balance of \in 3.71 million as at 31 October 2021.

-In FY2022, the Group used \leq 4.49 million in cash flows for its operating activities largely reflecting the material negative movement in inventories which offset the favourable movement in trade and other payables.
-However, as AX Group raised \leq 42.72 million from its financing activities which outweighed the outflows of \leq 32.36 million in relation to its investing activities, the Group ended the 2022 financial year with a higher cash balance of \leq 9.58 million.
+In FY2022, the Group used \le 4.49 million in cash flows for its operating activities largely reflecting the material negative movement in inventories which offset the favourable movement in trade and other payables.
+However, as AX Group raised \le 42.72 million from its financing activities which outweighed the outflows of \le 32.36 million in relation to its investing activities, the Group ended the 2022 financial year with a higher cash balance of \le 9.58 million.

-For FY2023.
-AX Group is now forecasting an aggregate negative movement in cash and cash equivalents of \in 7.13 million (FY2022: positive \in 5.87 million) as the substantial amount of cash to be used in investing activities (\in 65.77 million) largely relating to the Qawra and Verdala projects is expected to outweigh the inflows from operating activities (\in 6.17 million) and financing activities (\in 52.48 million).
-As a result, the Group is anticipating ending the 2023 financial year with a cash balance of \in 2.45 million which is expected to drop further to negative \in 1.65 million by the end of FY2024.
-Indeed, despite the material projected increase in cash generated from operating activities in FY2024 to \leq 39.48 million, the Group's cash flows are anticipated to be adversely impacted by the combined negative cash movements of \in 43.58 million in relation to its investing and financing activities.
+For FY2023, AX Group is now forecasting an aggregate negative movement in cash and cash equivalents of \bigcirc 7.13 million (FY2022: positive \bigcirc 5.87 million) as the substantial amount of cash to be used in investing activities (\bigcirc 65.77 million) largely relating to the Qawra and Verdala projects is expected to outweigh the inflows from operating activities (\bigcirc 6.17 million) and financing activities (\bigcirc 52.48 million).
+As a result, the Group is anticipating ending the 2023 financial year with a cash balance of \bigcirc 2.45 million which is expected to drop further to negative \bigcirc 1.65 million by the end of FY2024.
+Indeed, despite the material projected increase in cash generated from operating activities in FY2024 to \bigcirc 39.48 million, the Group's cash flows are anticipated to be adversely impacted by the combined negative cash movements of \bigcirc 43.58 million in relation to its investing and financing activities.